-The designers of 3rd edition and 4th edition D&D combined forces to create this game.
+The designers of 3rd edition and 4th edition D&D combined forces to create 13th Age.
 While maintaining the core d20 mechanics familiar to D&D players, they stripped away some of the complexities and added storytelling elements found in many newer games.

 13th Age encourages players to adjust the rules as they see fit.
 While there is a default setting, tweaking it or using other settings is encouraged.
 This is a high fantasy game that works well for campaigns that emphasize heroic characters engaged in dramatic adventures.